rokki74/rokki74/README.md

 ⚡ Fun Fact

-My first pet was a dog—but it didn’t survive where I’m from... so I replaced it with a PC.
+I replaced my pet with a PC.
 We've been inseparable since. 😄

 🌐 Let's Connect